tvcutsem/lavamoat-demo/README.md

 log contents:  [ 'message from alice' ]
 ```

+Alice has written a message `'message from alice'` to the log, and Bob was able to read this message.

-To run through a scenario where bob executes one of the attacks, pass a command-line arg as follows:
+To run through a scenario where bob executes one of the attacks, pass a command-line arg specifying an attack vector as follows:

 | arg | attack vector |
 |----------|----------|